Be encouraged. With perseverance, knowledge and help, you and your baby will soon learn all the breastfeeding skills you need.

 helping to keep baby's body temperature, breathing and heart rate steady

 increasing your expressed breastmilk supply by an average of 50%.

 improving baby’s suckling ability, because of the stimulation of being near your breasts

 increasing bonding between you and your baby and making you feel more confident caring for your baby.

 If your baby's hospital doesn’t use this method of care, perhaps speak with the staff, and arrange to at least hold your baby more often once their condition is stable enough.
-You, your baby and your milk supply will all benefit if you can have as much contact with your premature baby as possible.
+You, your baby and your milk supply will all benefit if you can have as much skin-to-skin contact with your premature baby as possible.

 Breastfeeding your premature baby

 Breastfeeding is less stressful for premature babies than bottle-feeding.
 Even a very small baby can cope with long periods at the breast without distress.
 They stay warm, and the oxygen levels in their blood remain normal during and after feeds.

 A premature baby at the breast has long periods of interaction with their mother, including touching and eye-to-eye contact.
 During this time there are periods of sucking and resting.